The History of Packaging

 Domesticated Village Packaging Advancements

-The increase of villages helped to bring about many advancements to advance the way of life.
+The increase in villages helped to bring about many advancements to advance the way of life.
 Many of these advancements spilled over into packaging technology.
 A variety of different materials were used to produce, transport, and store goods and products.
 The types of materials used varied depending on the geographical landscape each village was located in.
 Below is a list of packaging products used by early village settlers to better their way of life.

 1. Woven sacks and baskets made from a variety of plants depending on the geographical location of the village.